recommenders-team/recommenders/tests/README.md

 The way papermill works to inject parameters is very simple, it generates a copy of the notebook (in our code we call it `OUTPUT_NOTEBOOK`), and creates a new cell with the injected variables.

-The second modification that we need to do to the notebook is to record the metrics we want to test using `pm.record("output_variable", python_variable_name)`.
+The second modification that we need to do to the notebook is to record the metrics we want to test using `sb.glue("output_variable", python_variable_name)`.
 We normally use the last cell of the notebook to record all the metrics.
 These are the metrics that we are going to control to in the smoke and integration tests.

 This is an example on how we do a smoke test.
 The complete code can be found in [tests/smoke/test_notebooks_python.py](smoke/test_notebooks_python.py):